Donisthorpe: Landmarks

 The church hall is opposite the church.
 It was originally the village school, donated by Sir John Cave, later converted to the church hall, and subsequently fell into disrepair and sold.
 The building has been converted to a private house.

 Donisthorpe Memorial Park was opened as a War Memorial on 17 April 1920 by John Turner, High Sheriff of Leicestershire.
 The Grade II listed war memorial gateway was erected around 1922; subsequent names were added for the Second World War.

 Donisthorpe Cemetery is registered with the Commonwealth War Graves Commission as having casualties (nine in total) from both the First and Second World Wars.

 The late 17th-century timber framed thatched house, 58 New Street, was assessed in 1983 as a Grade II listed building.
 The house was badly damaged by fire in May 2011.

 Donisthorpe Hall is early 18th Century and Grade II listed.

 The Grange, 69 Church Street, a Grade II listed building, was thought to date from 1761 with early 19th-century additions.
 A survey in 2010 showed the building was built in the early 18th century, not 1761 as shown on the rainwater head.
 It has a fireplace dating from 1690 to 1730.

 The Ashby Canal runs down the east side of the village.

-Sport

-Donisthorpe has two Sunday League men's football teams which play their home games at Ramscliffe Avenue.
-Founded in 2009 they currently play in the Burton & District Sunday Football League.